 Nutrition-specific: Interventions that address immediate causes of undernutrition and have the improvement of nutrition (i.e., support for exclusive breastfeeding, supplementary feeding, etc.) as their primary objective.

 Nutrition-sensitive: Interventions that address underlying causes of malnutrition and that take into account cross-sector actions and impacts (i.e., improving access to diverse foods).

 Priorities are set by the Directorate-General for Development Cooperation (DGCS), within the Ministry of Foreign Affairs and International Development (MAECI).
 Relevant departments include geographic departments and the unit for multilateral cooperation.
+Within AICS, the ‘Rural Development and Food Security’ office drives Italy’s policy around nutrition.
 The Italian ambassador to the UN institutions in Rome also plays a key role in defining priorities on nutrition.
-Within the Italian development agency, AICS, the ‘rural development and food security’ office is in charge of driving Italy’s policy around nutrition.
+The government has strong ties with these Rome-based UN agencies known as the ‘Rome Agri-food Hub.’